With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • due to serious illness.

-Symptoms can be hidden or mild, therefore, if you suspect the development of such a process, you should immediately contact a specialist.
-The medical institution will conduct a full examination, which will reveal the cause and make predictions.
+Symptoms may be hidden or mild, so if you suspect the development of such a process, you should immediately contact a specialist.
+The medical institution will conduct full examination, which will allow us to identify the cause and make predictions.

 Fatal blood loss is approximately 2.5 liters for an adult.
-In this case, a blood transfusion is performed to save a person's life.
-Transfusion is carried out during the operation and for several days after it.
+In this case, a blood transfusion is performed to save the person's life.
+Transfusions are performed during surgery and for several days after it.
 As a result of large blood loss, there is a slow heartbeat, a decrease in red blood cells and other important substances that make up the blood.

 Parenchymal bleeding usually occurs in the following organs:

-The peculiarity of these organs is that they consist of a thick and blood-supplied parenchyma.
-This is due to the fact that the main functions of organs are to filter out substances unnecessary for the body.
+The peculiarity of these organs is that they consist of thick and blood-supplied parenchyma.
+This is due to the fact that the main functions of the organs are to filter substances that the body does not need.

 This type of bleeding can occur:

-• due to mechanical damage, in which tissue rupture occurred;
+• due to mechanical damage in which tissue ruptures occurred;

 • due to organ disease, especially due to the appearance of tumors;